giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 ```

-## Dex Observability
+## Dex observability

-To get an overview on the authentication success and error rates of your Dex instances, we offer a Grafana dashboard named "Dex" as part of our [observability setup]({{< relref "/tutorials/observability/data-exploration/accessing-grafana" >}}).
+To get an overview on the authentication success and error rates of your `Dex` instances, our product offers a Grafana dashboard named "Dex" as part of our [observability setup]({{< relref "/tutorials/observability/data-exploration/accessing-grafana" >}}).

 ## Logging into your workload cluster via `kubectl gs` with `Athena`

-Once Dex is set up in your workload cluster, you can enable access via OIDC through our `kubectl` plugin [kubectl gs]({{< relref "/vintage/use-the-api/kubectl-gs" >}}).
+Once `Dex` is set up in your workload cluster, you can enable access via OIDC through our `kubectl` plugin [kubectl gs]({{< relref "/reference/kubectl-gs" >}}).

-In order to communicate with the API, `kubectl gs` needs the cluster's CA certificate as well as some cluster-specific information, such as the management cluster name and the dex issuer address.
+In order to communicate with the API, `kubectl gs` needs the cluster's `CA` certificate as well as some cluster-specific information, such as the management cluster name and the dex issuer address.

-On all Giant Swarm management clusters we use a public service called `Athena` to expose the CA certificate and some information on the installation to the client.
+On all Giant Swarm management clusters, there is a public service called `Athena` to expose the `CA` certificate and some information on the installation to the client.

-For easy integration with `kubectl gs` you can install [Athena](https://github.com/giantswarm/athena) on your workload cluster via the [app platform]({{< relref "/vintage/getting-started/app-platform" >}}).
+For easy integration with `kubectl gs` you can install [Athena](https://github.com/giantswarm/athena) on your workload cluster via the [app platform]({{< relref "/getting-started/install-an-application" >}}).

 Other than the app itself, you will need to provide a `values.yaml` configuration.